The American Judiciary’s Problems Run Far Deeper than Amy Coney Barrett’s Confirmation

 So, this conversation should not even really be about court size.
 It should be about why the processes to choose those few justices in the Supreme Court are so consequential.

 In some ways, Supreme Court justices are the closest thing to dictators existing in our American democracy.
 They are appointed by Presidents, and the common people have no say in their selection.
 They serve life tenures while every other position in government has fixed terms.
 And most disturbingly, they are hardly ever checked for power or impeached, yet their decisions hold at stake the quality of life of so many Americans.
-The size of the courts doesn’t matter when the processes to pick these individuals establishes unchecked power that lasts a lifetime; the justices do.
-The existence of this all-powerful judiciary is a threat to our American democracy—and there will be major repercussions if we do not address it.
+The size of the courts doesn’t matter when the processes to pick these individuals establish unchecked power that lasts a lifetime; the justices do.
+The existence of this all-powerful judiciary is a threat to our American democracy, and there will be major repercussions if we do not address it.
 So let’s move away from the court packing debate.
 There is a much more sinister issue here at hand: the Supreme Court’s dictatorial grip.